Product Description

-Coping with Tragedy: Activities to Support Students in Times of Trauma BUNDLE:
+Coping with Tragedy: Activities to Support Elementary Students BUNDLE

-This BUNDLE includes TWO resources.
-ONE resource is for K-2nd grade and ONE resource for 3rd-5th grade, which you can find here:
+This BUNDLE includes TWO coping with tragedy activities resources.
+ONE resource is for K-2nd grade, and ONE resource is for 3rd-5th grade, which you can find here:

-- Coping with Tragedy: Activities to Support Student During Times of Trauma K-2nd grade
+- Coping with Tragedy: Activities to Support Students During Times of Trauma K-2nd grade

-- Coping with Tragedy: Activities to Support Student During Times of Trauma 3rd-5th grade
+- Coping with Tragedy: Activities to Support Students During Times of Trauma 3rd-5th grade

 Not sure what to do, say, or how to help your students when a tragedy occurs?
-Traumas like natural disasters, acts of violence, or losing a valued member of the community impact your classroom in so many ways.
+Traumas like natural disasters, acts of violence, or losing a valued community member impact your classroom in many ways.
 These packets give you a handful of activities, tips, and book suggestions to help you navigate tragic events with your students.

 There is some overlapping content in these products.
-Some pages have been adapted to meet the needs of the grade level (line-spacing, verbiage, etc.).
+Some pages have been adapted to meet the grade level’s needs (line spacing, vocabulary, etc.).

 - A Flicker of Hope by Julia Cook